 Protect the rights of citizens and community groups to speak out

 The Greens were built on grassroots democracy.
-We believe that real progress comes when enough people believe it is possible to make a difference and decide to do something about it.
+We believe that real progress is achieved when enough people believe it is possible to make a difference and then decide to do something about it.

-Instead of addressing the influence of big money from corporations and powerful individuals, the Liberal government is trying to stop charities, other non-government organisations and civil society more broadly from doing their jobs through new laws and regulations.
+Instead of addressing the influence of big money from corporations and powerful individuals, the Liberal government instead tried to stop charities, other non-government organisations and civil society more broadly from doing their jobs through new laws and regulations.

 The Greens will always defend charities, not-for-profit groups and the public so that they are free to undertake issues-based advocacy that advances critical issues that affect us all - from climate change to the impacts of poverty and the well-being of refugees.
 We will also ensure government funding can’t be withdrawn for speaking out against government policy.

 Ensure more people can participate in our political system